mozilla/addons-server/docs/topics/api/v4_frozen/signing.rst

 .. note::

     These APIs are not frozen and can change at any time without warning.
-    See :ref:`the API versions available<api-versions-list>` for alternatives if you need stability.
+    See :ref:`the API versions available<v4-api-versions-list>` for alternatives if you need stability.

 The following API endpoints help you get your add-on signed by Mozilla